-Philadelphia, PA - Philly foodies and wine lovers: For savory eats and gourmet wines, these festivals deliver with eclectic tastings, hands-on cooking demos and breathtaking venues.
-Check out these must try Philadelphia foodie events and festivals.
+Philadelphia, PA - Philly foodies and wine lovers: For savory eats and gourmet wines, these festivals deliver eclectic tastings, hands-on cooking demos, and breathtaking venues.
+Check out these must-try Philadelphia foodie events and festivals.

 Le Dîner en Blanc Launched in Paris in 1988 by François Pasquier and a handful of friends, Le Dîner en Blanc has become a worldwide epicurean phenomenon.Le Dîner en Blanc - Paris now attracts over 10,000 people each year.1.)

 Past surprise locations for Dîner en Blanc Philadelphia have included 2012’s Logan Circle, 2013’s JFK Bridge, 2014’s Avenue of the Arts, and 2015’s The Navy Yards, Marine Parade Grounds, 2016's Philadelphia Art Museum, and Franklin Square in 2017.
 The event has grown from 1,200 in 2012, to 2,550 in 2013, to 3,500 in 2014, 4,500 in 2015 and 5,000 in 2016.
 For 2017, DiBona and Moran have big plans to host the largest event of its kind in the United States with at least 5,200 guests.

 While Le Dîner en Blanc - Philadelphia has been the recipient of “best foodie event” and “best pop-up” awards from publications such as PhillyBite Magazine and Main Line Today, the event’s greatest distinction is having the highest guest return rate of all the Dîner en Blanc events in the United States.